Is a Cruise Balcony Cabin Worth It?

 The Perks

-When you book a balcony cabin for a cruise, you could receive some additional benefits from the cruise line or your travel agent.
+When you book a cruise balcony cabin, you could receive some additional benefits from the cruise line or your travel agent.
 Often, cruise lines run special promotions for booking this stateroom category (or higher).
-Some of the added perks could include free gratuities, onboard credit, WiFi packages, free beverage packages, or specialty dining plans.
+Some of the added perks could include free gratuities, onboard credit, free beverage packages, or specialty dining.

 These promotions are not guaranteed and can vary based on the cruise line and itinerary.